-Literacy Proficiency Rate: The PCSC will use the proficiency rates as determined by the Idaho Accountability Framework and reported via the Idaho Report Card.
+Literacy Proficiency Rate: The IPCSC will use the proficiency rates as determined by the Idaho Accountability Framework and reported via the Idaho Report Card.

-Literacy Proficiency Rubric Exceeds Standard The school's proficiency rate on the spring administration of the statewide literacy assessment is greater than one standard deviation above the mean of the identified comparison group; OR The fall to spring change in proficiency rate is 20% or greater.
-Meets Standard The school's proficiency on the spring administration of the statewide literacy assessment is equal to the mean or within one standard deviation above the mean of the identified comparison group; OR the school's fall to spring change in proficiency rate is between 10%-19%.
+Literacy Proficiency Rubric Exceeds Standard One of the following is true: • The school's proficiency rate on the spring administration of the statewide literacy assessment is greater than one standard deviation above the mean of the identified comparison group; the school's proficiency rate on the spring administration of the statewide literacy assessment is at or above 90%; OR The fall to spring change in proficiency rate is 20% or Meets Standard The school's proficiency on the spring administration of the statewide literacy assessment is equal to the mean or within one standard deviation above the mean of the identified comparison group; OR The school's fall to spring change in proficiency rate is between 10%-19%.
 Approaches Standard The school's proficiency on the spring administration of the statewide literacy assessment falls within one standard deviation below the mean of the identified comparison group.
 Does Not Meet Standard The school's proficiency rate on the spring administration of the statewide literacy assessment is more than one standard deviation below the mean of the identified comparison group.